 Here is an example of bad and good chart titles:

-When creating static charts, this type of insight is no problem, but in a world of dynamic charts, it becomes very tricky.
-This post considers these issues:
+When creating static charts, this type of insight is no problem; we can manually format the text as we want.
+But in a world of dynamic charts, it becomes tricky.

 Download the example file: Join the free Insiders Program and gain access to the example file used for this post.